gscontras/probLang/chapters/09-politeness.md

 $$

 where $$V$$ is a value function from before that maps states to subjective utility values.
-With our higher-order speaker, however, we have a new possible utility component: a self-presentational utility -- defined with respect to the pragmatic listener's inferences about the politeness mixture component $\phi$.
+With our higher-order speaker, however, we have a new possible utility component: a self-presentational utility -- defined with respect to the pragmatic listener's inferences about the politeness mixture component $$\phi$$.

 $$
 U_{\text{presentational}}(u) = \log(P_{L_1}(\varphi \mid u)) = \int_s P_{L_1}(s, \varphi \mid u) ds
 $$

-Speaker utility is then a mixture of these three components, weighed by mixture component vector $\omega$:
+Speaker utility is then a mixture of these three components, weighed by mixture component vector $$\omega$$:

 $$
 U(u; s; \varphi; \omega) = \omega_{\text{epistemic}} \cdot U_{\text{epistemic}}(u; s) + \omega_{\text{social}}  \cdot U_{\text{social}}(u) + \omega_{\text{presentational}}  \cdot U_{\text{presentational}}(u)